 The actor playing Prince Philip is more worried than thrilled for Meghan Markle.

-Matt Smith plays the husband of Claire Foy's Queen Elizabeth II in Netflix's "The Crown," which streams Season 2 this Friday, Dec.
+"The Crown," which streams Season 2 this Friday, Dec.
 8. There's an interesting art-meets-life connection, in that the first season of "The Crown" dealt with the monarchy rejecting two royal marriages to divorced loved ones, and now Prince Harry is marrying divorcée Meghan Markle.

 Claire Foy focused on that positive angle in a talk with Vanity Fair: